-For the numerical point of view, we observe an optimality of this method for both variables, the displacement and the Lagrange multipliers.
+For the numerical point of view, we observe a optimality of this method for both variables, the displacement and the Lagrange multiplier.
 In our experiments, we use a NURBS of degree 2 for the primal space and B-Spline of degree 0 for the dual space.
-Thanks to this choice of approximation spaces, we observe a stability of the Lagrange multipliers and a well approximation of the pressure in two-dimensional case and we observe a sub-optimality as a pre-asymptotic convergence in three-dimensional case.
-The sub-optimality observed in three-dimensional case may be due to the coarse mesh used.
-This NURBS based contact formulation seems to provide a robust description of large deformation.
+Thanks to this choice of approximation spaces, we observe a stability of the Lagrange multiplier and a well approximation of the pressure in two-dimensional case and we observe a instability in three-dimensional case.
+The instability observed in three-dimensional case may be due to the coarse mesh used.
+This NURBS based contact formulation seems to provide too a robust description of large deformation.